lkesteloot/unsong/unsong.md

 [open-bracket]Ana, this is seriously the craziest thing I’ve ever heard.
 Not to mention that if I told you the Name, the Drug Lord, who’s listening in on us for sure, would overheard.]

 [open-bracket]The Drug Lord can’t use Names himself.
 He’d have to find a human to use it for him.
-If Jinxiang can kill him before then…]
+If Jinxiang can kill him before then...]

 [open-bracket]You can’t kill the Drug Lord!]